 Operating in companies throughout the world, Unholtz-Dickie’s thrusters dominate the field of airbag shock test systems providing unmatched performance and waveform accuracy.
 Applications vary, with some systems operated manually, while other systems have been successfully integrated into automated production lines running 3 shifts a day, seven days a week.

-When combined with the APEX SL Control Systems, many different types of shock pulses can be produced with great accuracy and fast repetition rate.
+When combined with an APEX Series Vibration Control System, many different types of shock pulses can be produced with great accuracy and fast repetition rate.
 A special remote interface is also available for automated control.
 Through this interface, specific test types can be selected and run.
-The APEX SL Control Systems can be used to reproduce the following shock waveforms:
+The APEX Series Control Systems can be used to reproduce the following shock waveforms:

 - Capture crash pulse